Abhijeetbyte/MYPmanager/algo.md

 ## Securing Communication with a Twist: A Simple Encryption Approach

-This project explores a basic encryption algorithm designed for local communication/standalone program.
-It prioritizes simplicity and avoids storing a master code, making it suitable for educational purposes and experimentation.
+This project explores a basic encryption algorithm designed for local communication/standalone programs.
+It prioritizes simplicity and avoids storing the master code.

 ### Encoding and Decoding with a Variable Shift